16003Pieu/Pieu/README.md

 For the first time, you would have to input your git user id and password.

 There should be 3 TIF files:

 0. 2021_CCAP_J1139301_4326.tif
   This is a land use map from the 2021 Community Climate Action Plan (CCAP) near Houston, Texas.
   This file is in Geographic Co-ordinates WGS 1984 (EPSG:4326), which, when projected, would have a cell size of ~30m.
-  The file will be used in both runs.
+  The file, shown in _Figure 2_ will be used in both runs.

 <p align="center">
   <img src="images/landcover.png" alt="Screenshot" width="500">